-The Foundation is the beneficiary of the Elwood Prater Alamance Community College Scholarship Endowment and the J C and Fran Dillingham Endowment administered by the Alamance Community Foundation.
+The Foundation is the beneficiary of the Elwood Prater Alamance Community College Scholarship Endowment and the JC and Fran Dillingham Endowment administered by the Alamance Community Foundation.
 All assets held by the Alamance Community Foundation are subject to variance power which allows the Board of Directors of the Alamance Community Foundation to modify any restrictions or conditions on the distribution of assets for any specified charitable purpose or to specified organizations, if in their sole judgment such restriction becomes, in effect, unnecessary, incapable of fulfillment or inconsistent with the charitable needs of the area served by the Foundation.

 The Foundation receives an annual distribution from the endowments to use for awarding scholarships.
-For the years 2022 and 2021, the distribution approximated 4.0% of the endowment balance.
-As of June 30, 2022 and 2021, the beneficial interest in these endowments were \$1,280,516 and \$1,535,043, respectively.
+For the years 2023 and 2022, the distribution approximated 4.0% of the endowment balance.
+As of June 30, 2023 and 2022, the beneficial interest in the endowments were \$1,347,320 and \$1,280,516, respectively.